Travel to Interview Scheme

 - the actual cost of your journey by public transport

-- reimbursement of the cost of your travel by private transport by the most direct route which will be paid at the current mileage rate
+- if you travel by private transport you will be reimbursed for the number of miles by the most direct route at the current mileage rate

 Assistance will be reduced if any support in travelling to your interview is provided by the employer.